fstrauf/roadvagabonds/content/blog/organised-mac-equals-higher-productivity/index.md

 ```

-Most operating systems do a pretty good job in preselecting important folders - but you can still change this to you needs.
+Most operating systems do a pretty good job in preselecting important folders - but you can still change this to your needs.
 I pin to favorites whatever I need right now.

 #### Numbering